giuseppeandreozzi/Exercise_C-Sharp/README.md

 **Level 36 - The Sieve**<br/>
 A simple program where the user can choose between three filter and afterwards he can insert repeatedly a number to verify if the filter either support or not the number provided from the user.

+**Level 37 - Charberry Trees**<br/>
+A simple program to work with events.
+The source of the event is a class that represent a charberry trees and the two listeners are: the first to notify that the fruits has ripened and the second to automatically harvest them.